gbragafibra/whatislife/lit.md

 - Rosen, R. (1986).
 The Physics of Complexity: Ashby Memorial Lecture.
 In Power, Autonomy, Utopia: New Approaches Toward Complex Systems (pp. 35-42).
 Boston, MA: Springer US.

+- Pattee, H. H. (1993).
+The limitations of formal models of measurement, control, and cognition.
+Applied mathematics and computation, 56(2-3), 111-130.

 ### Calculus of indications related

 - Varela, F. J., & Goguen, J. A. (1978).
 The arithmetic of closure.
 Cybernetics and System, 8(3-4), 291-324.